 The Local Impact Assessment (LIA) scheme classifies all areas within NSW based on the risk of introducing additional gaming machines into that area.

-L&GNSW takes care in ensuring the accuracy of data and that information on the map is as up-to-date as possible.
+We take care in ensuring the accuracy of data and that information is regularly updated.
 As some of this information in the map is obtained from sources outside of L&GNSW, its accuracy cannot be guaranteed.

 We will continue to improve and develop the map based on your feedback, and as new data becomes available.